 Lian Bing Qi: Weapon Sets

 Weapons sets are termed Lian Bing Qi - 練兵器.
 Many believe that training at Shaolin kung fu focuses exclusively on barehand combat.
 However, training there was rooted in the harsh reality of the time, and it would not have been practical for monks to use only their hands since attackers were undoubtedly armed.
-For much of its history, including the 19th century, martial arts at Shaolin was primarily weapon focused.
+For much of its history, including the 19th century, martial arts at Shaolin was primarily weapon-focused.
 It was weapons and not bare hands that were used to defend the monastery.
 Monks first studied barehand basics for one year and then were taught staff fighting-their first and fundamental weapon.
-Tradition and history tells us that monks at Shaolin did practice the so called “eighteen weapons.”
+Tradition and history tell us that monks at Shaolin did practice the so-called “eighteen weapons.”
 Most of these weapons originated in the Tang, Song, and Yuan dynasties, with the staff weapons being favored because they did not have the stigma of battlefield-killing weapons that blades had.
-In fact, the oldest surviving manual on Shaolin is on using the staff.
+The oldest surviving manual on Shaolin is on using the staff.
 See our blog for more information on weapons training at Shaolin.
 Dozens of different traditional weapons are taught and trained at our Association.

 Dui Da: Contact sets

 In addition to single forms, contact forms, or Dui Da (對打) and Dui Lian (對 練) – fighting sets, are a large part of traditional Shaolin kung fu and bridge the substantial gap between fundamentals and usage.
-The clear characteristic of these 'fighting' sets are effective usage and include Barehand vs. Barehand; Weapons vs. Weapons; and Barehand vs. Weapons.
+The clear characteristics of these 'fighting' sets are practical usage and Barehand vs. Barehand; Weapons vs. Weapons; and Barehand vs. Weapons.
 For more information on Shaolin contact sets, see ironbodhisattva.blogspot.ca